hayo03/Dialogflow-CX-Start-Tutorial/README.md

 So far, the agent has one flow with the start page.
 In this section, we will add two flows that handle requests about the weather forecast and restaurant reservations.
 The design of these flows is like the following:
 ![tt](images/flows.png)

-<b> Weather forecast flow: </b> allows users to ask about weather forecast information in a given city.
+<b> Weather forecast flow: </b> allows users to ask about weather forecast in a given city.
 Before building it, we need to create the intent that once matched, the flow will be called to handle the user request. <br>
 <b>Create intent: </b>
 1. Select the Manage tab.
 2. Click Intents, click Create, enter weather.current as an intent name and enter the training phrases in [utterances.text](https://github.com/hayo03/Dialogflow-CX-Start-Tutorial/blob/main/intents/GetWeather.txt).
-3. Click Save

-<b>Create entity types and parameters:</b> <br>
-As you notice the city parameter is not detected automatically so we have to create it, but we need to first create its entity type "geo-city". <br>
-  - <b> Parameter:</b> city<br>
-  - <b> Entity type:</b> geo-city<br>
-1. Select the Manage tab and Click on Entity Types, click +Create, set the name to size geo-city, add some entity entries for the city (Paris, Lyon, Evry, ) and click Save. <br>
-2. Back to the Intents tab and select "weather.current" intent.
-For each phrase that contains a city, annotate the city with a city parameter and the @geo-city custom entity type and  Click Save.
+3. For each phrase that contains a city, annotate the city with a parameter named "city" and @sys.geo-city as entity type and Click Save.

 <b>Create Flow : </b>
 1. Select the Build tab.
+2. Click Flows.
-2. Click Flows, click Create, enter Weather forecast as an flow name.
+3. Click Create and enter Weather forecast as a flow name.

 <b>Create Page : </b> <br>
-Bu defaut, the Weather forecast flow has a special page named Start.
-When a flow initially becomes active, this page becomes the current, active page.
-A start page does not have parameters or responses messages like normal pages.
-So we need to create page that will collect city information from user and handle its request (i.e., provide answer to the user). <br>
+By default, the Weather forecast flow has a special page named Start.
+When a flow initially becomes active, this page becomes the current active page.
+A start page does not have parameters or response messages like normal pages.
+So we need to create pages that will collect city information from user and handle his/her request (i.e., provide answers to the user). <br>
  1. Click on "Start" page in Weather forecast flow
- 2. Click the add add button in the Pages section.
+ 2. Click the add + button in the Pages section.
- 3. Enter "Get current Weather" as a display name for the page.
+ 3. Enter "Get current weather" as a display name for the page.
  4. Click the settings more_vert button next to the page display name and select Edit.
  5. Create a new parameter:<br>
    - Parameter name: city<br>
-   - Entity type: @geo-city<br>
+   - Entity type: @sys.geo-city<br>
    - Check "Required"<br>
-   - Fulfillement (Agent says): What is your city name?<br>
+   - Fulfillement (Agent says): What is the city?<br>

 <b> Create Routes: </b> <br>
 As you notice there is no link between different flows (i.e., Default Start Flow and Weather forecast Flow) and the newly created page (get current weather).
 Without those links, the conversation between bot and user can not be handled.
 Therefore, Routes are introduced to define such links.
 We need to define three routes as follows:
 1. Create a Route that transitions from the default start flow to  Weather forecast flow.
-This route should be called when the end-user asks for weather forecast information.
+This route should be called when the end-user asks for weather forecast.
 To create this route:  <br>
   - Select the Default Start Flow in the Flows section.
   - Click the Start node in the graph.
   - Add the following intent route: